merely-useful/py-rse/chapters/chapter-abstracts.md

 writing integration tests to check that those pieces work together correctly;
 and writing regression tests to check if things that used to work no longer do.
 Fortunately,
-there are many excellent test frameworks to aid us with these tasks.
+there are many excellent test frameworks to aid with these tasks.
 A test framework finds and runs tests written in a prescribed fashion and reports their results.
 In addition to test failures,
 these reports often include the tests' coverage, which is the fraction of lines of code that are checked.
-To automate the execution of our tests we can use a continuous integration tool like Travis CI, which runs tests every time we make changes to the code, so that we can immediately spot when something breaks.
+Continuous Integration can be used to automate test execution as it runs tests every time a change is made to the code, so that breaking changes are noticed immediately.

 ## 12. Handling errors